TYPO3/tailor/README.md

 > [!TIP]
 > It's also possible to use the `--path` option to
 > specify the location of your extension.
 If not given, your
-> current working directory is search for the `ext_emconf.php`
+> current working directory is searched for the `composer.json`
-> file.
+> and `ext_emconf.php` files.

 > [!NOTE]
-> The version will only be updated if already present
+> The version will only be updated where it is already present.
-> in your `ext_emconf.php`.
-It won't be added by this command.
+> A `composer.json` without a `version` field stays without one;
+> TER takes the version from the publish command in that case.
+> An `ext_emconf.php` is not required and is skipped when missing.

+### What the extension archive must carry

+`composer.json` at the root of your extension is the manifest.
+It must declare `"type": "typo3-cms-extension"` and require `typo3/cms-core`.
+If it declares a `version`, that version must match the one you publish.
+An `ext_emconf.php` is optional: TER reads it only for what `composer.json` cannot express, such as the category and the state.
+Without a `composer.json` the `ext_emconf.php` is validated as before.

+Only the files at the root of the extension count.
+Manifests of fixture extensions further down in the directory tree are packaged but not validated.

 ### Publish a new version of an extension to TER